Dedicated to the victims of the Parkland, Florida mass shooting, and others who can no longer argue for themselves.

 (1) “Clearly, you people want to abolish the second amendment.”
 (Therefore, the prime argument is invalid.)
 Except the prime argument doesn’t argue for the abolishment of the second amendment.
 It argues for specific gun control policies, which is not the same thing.
 This is the straw man fallacy, which distorts an opponent’s argument beyond recognition for the purpose of more easily attacking it.
 The problem here is that this strategy leaves the prime argument completely unrefuted.

 (2) “The second amendment gives me the absolute right to bear arms.”
 (Therefore, we must reject the prime argument.)
 But no right in the constitution is absolute, and the Supreme Court has ruled that gun regulation is not incompatible with the right to bear arms.
-This is the fallacy of suppressed evidence, which occurs when an arguer disregards a piece of information that would require them to draw a different conclusion.
+This is the fallacy of suppressed evidence, which occurs when an arguer disregards information that would require them to draw a different conclusion.
 Again, the prime argument remains unscathed.

 (3) “Any attempt to regulate firearms will infringe on the constitutional rights of law-abiding citizens.”
 (And since we don’t want to infringe on the rights of law-abiding citizens, we must not accept the conclusion of the prime argument.)
 This is the fallacy of false dilemma, where the premises present two alternatives as if they are the only ones available followed by the arguer eliminating the undesirable alternative, leaving the other as the only possible conclusion.
 But the prime argument easily dissolves this dilemma because, as I have just noted, there is no disjunction between the constitutional right to bear arms and gun regulation.